Finding a Stargate

 The Map to Chappa’ai

-The big red X on the map will lead you to a buried Stargate.
-Search and dig for the X. The Stargate is somewhere in there.
+The big red X on the map will lead you to a buried stargate.
+Search and dig for the X, the stargate is somewhere in there.

 The gate is usually around 5 blocks under the surface (but not strictly, you certainly don’t have to dig all the way to the bedrock).
+If you are having trouble finding the gate, see the note below with a hint.

 There is a known bug that can cause the map to lack the red X mark.
 In that case, you can read the location with the